gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 ## Three options to deal with identifier issues

-Data ingestion initiates after publishers update a dataset on hosting web services.
+Data ingestion initiates after publishers update and publish a dataset on hosting web services.
 During the identifier validation, the system counts occurrence records and check the portion of new occurenceIDs.
 If this exceeds 50% of the record count, the data ingestion will be paused creating an issue on [GitHub](https://github.com/gbif/ingestion-management/issues) by a dataset basis.

 We offer three options to deal with the identifier issues.
 | Number | Option | Who can do this | What happens after |